Phuture-Finance/phuture-savings-vault-contracts/scripts/deploy/README.md

 ## Deployment scripts

-### 1. Deploy FRPVault implementation and proxy contracts
+### 1. Deploy SavingsVault implementation and proxy contracts

 - `NAME` - name of the ERC4626 vault
 - `SYMBOL` - symbol of the ERC4626 vault